Simpson University to Break Ground on Science and Nursing Building

 REDDING, Calif. - Simpson University announced this week that it plans to break ground this spring or summer on a Science and Nursing Building at its northeast Redding campus.

-The estimated $5.5 million, 30,000-square-foot, two-story building will include patient simulation zones, clinical skills labs, classrooms and offices, and specialized areas for physics, microbiology, genetics, chemistry, organismal studies, and anatomy.
+The estimated $5.5 million, 30,000-square-foot, two-story building will include patient simulation zones, clinical skills labs, classrooms and offices, and specialized areas for physics, microbiology, genetics, chemistry, ecology, and anatomy.

 Classes would start in the new facility by fall 2014.